kostis-init/miniJavaCompiler/README.md

-# miniJava Compiler
+# miniJava compiler

-Implementation of a miniJava compiler in Java, that produces code in LLVM format.
+Implementation of a compiler in Java, that compiles miniJava code and produces LLVM files.

-### Compilers course in DIT @ NKUA, 2019.
+### Implemented as an assignment for the course of Compilers in DIT @ University of Athens (2019).